 Acceptance of and changes to this Privacy Statement

 You accept that your use of this website indicates your acceptance of the contents of this Privacy Statement and our disclaimer (refer to Macmahon Internet site).

-This Privacy Statement was last updated on 22 September 2017.
+This Privacy Statement was last updated 19 August 2021.